nuneskris/nuneskris.github.io/_portfolio/2-2-0DataAnalyticsArchitectures.md

 I would like to note that the Kimbal based architecture lives till today and is still used to build data warehouses.
 I started by career in data in working on data warehouses and ETL.

-## Big Data Era (2000s): Information and Data Revolution
+# Big Data Era (2000s): Information and Data Revolution
 Data volumes grew beyond the capacity of single storage units.
 Solutions like Teradata and Netezza emerged, but the internet companies introduced more scalable technologies.
 I have no experience on this technology though they were around.
 Google developed MapReduce for processing, and Hadoop was used for distributed storage.
 This technological foundations marked the beginning of the Big Data era.
 Data was stored in files and table formats, not confined to strict SQL standards, leading to the rise of NoSQL databases.
+Key aspect of this architecture was we could write data into the database without defining a schema and define a schema only when we had to read it.
+This architecture is termed as Data Lakes.
 However, managing and interacting with these systems was difficult due to data immutability, meaning files could not be updated or deleted easily.

 # Real-Time Analytics and Cloud Computing (2010s) :